geeleherlab/acNMF_preclinical/README.md

 **acNMF_output.R** Calculates Jaccard Similarity and plots results<br>

 ## Post-acNMF Analyses
-The scripts to reproduce these analysis are found in the Post-acNMF Analysis folder. <br><br>
+The scripts to reproduce these analysis are found in the Post-acNMF Analysis folder. <br>
 **inferCNV.R** Conducts inferCNV analysis using a pre-defined reference and the subclustering module.<br>
 **DESeq2.R** Performs DESeq2 and GSEA on pseudobulked mouse scRNA-seq dataset.<br>
 **velocyto.bsub and scvelo.py** Creates loom file and performs RNA velocity analysis, respectively.<br>